Advertiser Disclosure

 Chase offers several United credit cards and cards that earn Ultimate Rewards points, which can be transferred directly to United MileagePlus at a 1:1 ratio.

-If a personal card is a better fit, the Chase Sapphire Preferred card or the Chase Sapphire Reserve® also earn Ultimate Rewards points.
+If a personal card is a better fit, the Chase Sapphire Preferred card and the Chase Sapphire Reserve® also earn Ultimate Rewards points.

 Advertisement